Drug and Alcohol Procedure

 Prescription Medication: Any medication formally prescribed to a person named on the packaging by a medical practitioner with clear directions for use and taken in accordance with directions for use.

-Reasonable Cause Testing: Kaimahi, ākonga, or contractor who has displayed certain behaviours and is in an area identified as a Safety Sensitive activity will be required to undergo an approved method of testing.
+Reasonable Cause Testing: Kaimahi, ākonga, who has displayed certain behaviours and is in an area identified as a Safety Sensitive Activity (Appendix 1) activity will be required to undergo an approved method of testing.

 Policy